Jantzen Witte

-Jantzen Connery Witte (born January 4, 1990) is an American professional baseball infielder in the San Diego Padres organization.
+Jantzen Connery Witte (born January 4, 1990) is an American professional baseball infielder for the Sokol Hluboká of the Czech Baseball Extraliga.
 Listed at 6 ft 2 in and 195 lb, he bats and throws right-handed.
 He has previously played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Career

 Early career

 Witte, who started playing baseball at three years old, also played tennis from when he was six until his freshman year of high school.
 As a result, he has been described as possessing an unusual swing that is a byproduct of his tennis background.
 At the field, he has a solid-average defensive profile and good glove work at both first base and third base.